Best Flowering Herb Plants for Your Garden - Part One

 Evening primrose is a biennial.
 It is one of those interesting plants with a two year life cycle.
 It grows to maturity in the first year and then sets seed and dies in the second year.
 Its large, eye catching flowers open in the late afternoon or early evening with four delicate petals surrounding a central cluster of stamens.
 You can see yellow evening primrose flowers above, but they are also available in pink and white.
 While this flowering herb has no culinary value, Native Americans have used it for its medicinal value in wound healing and to treat skin irritation.
 Evening primrose oil is a popular ingredient used in the treatment of eczema and other skin conditions, although research into it's effectiveness is still ongoing.

-Hardiness Zones: This adaptable herb thrives in USDA Hardiness Zones 3 to 8, enduring winter temperatures as low as -40°F.
+Hardiness Zones: This adaptable herb thrives in USDA Hardiness Zones 3 to 8.

 Soil: Prefers well-drained soil.